Overview

 In order to see the models tab, your team must be enabled with the LLM feature flag and you must be team admin.
 Please contact your CSM or help@appen.com for assistance.

-Configure a model
+Configure your own model

 This interface allows an ADAP job to securely store information on how to interact with your model, define rate access limits, and translate the messages sent/received into formats that can be interpreted by both sides.
 When creating or editing a model, you will be presented with the following list of fields: